 We run a Stephanie Alexander Kitchen Garden Program which provides students with one lesson a week in the kitchen.
 Our kitchen provides breakfast and a hot lunch each day to students and there are numerous opportunities for students to develop their hospitality and nutrition skills.

 In addition to these learning activities the school also undertakes a number of cultural learning activities as a part of our curriculum.
 These activities include participation in Ernabella Dance – which we participate in as a whole school and which has a strong cultural theme as well as incorporating learning in the areas of Arts, Performance, Design, Teamwork and Social skills.

 Each class participates in two Bush trips per term.
 Bush trips focus on developing and sharing culture and the learning is led by Anangu staff, families and community members.
-Children participates in a variety of activities including digging for Maku (Witchetty grubs) and Tjala (Honey ants), making wiltjas, learning about traditional medicine, listening to stories and dancing.
+Children participate in a variety of activities including digging for Maku (Witchetty grubs) and Tjala (Honey ants), making wiltjas, learning about traditional medicine, listening to stories and dancing.